DrewNaylor/HTML-Character-Code-Acquisition-Program/README.md

 Features to add:

-- Search when typing
+- Search when typing (if the user wants it that way)
-- Search on Enter
+- Search on Enter (if the user wants it to work like that instead of when typing)
 - An option to hide the Search button if the user wants to
 - Updating the XML file from the Options window.
+- Functionality for the menubar items, like File\Exit, Tools\Options, and Help\About.

 Some more features need to be added to this list from my OneNote notebook.